swcarpentry/python-novice-gapminder/_episodes/09-plotting.md

 > ## Display All Open Figures
 >
-> Within the Jupyter Notebook environment, the last created figure will be output when
+> In our Jupyter Notebook example with `%matplotlib inline`, running the cell generates the figure directly below the code.
-> the cell is run.
-However, in other Python environments, an additional command
+> The figure is also included in the Notebook document for future viewing.
-> is needed to display the figure.
+> However, other Python environments require an additional command in order to display the figure.
 >
-> Instruct `matplotlib` to show the figure:
+> Instruct `matplotlib` to show a figure:
 > ~~~
 > plt.show()
 > ~~~
 > {: .language-python}
 >
-> Note: this command can also be used within a Notebook to display all the figures
+> This command can also be used within a Notebook - for instance, to display multiple figures
-> if several are created in the same cell.
+> if several are created by a single cell.
 >
 {: .callout}